 Salary and job market realities

-Geriatric nursing pays well nationally, averaging around $112,000 per year according to ZipRecruiter’s 2026 data.
-The demand picture is strong and getting stronger: the Baby Boomer generation is moving through the age brackets that require intensive nursing care over the next 10–15 years.
+The demand picture is strong and getting stronger: the Baby Boomer generation is moving through the age brackets that require intensive nursing care over the next 10–15 years [9].
 Nurses who specialize in geriatrics now are positioning themselves in a market that will be undersupplied for the foreseeable future.
+The way to convert that demand into pay is to be deliberate about setting – hospital geriatrics and ACE units, or the APRN route – rather than assuming the specialty carries a premium on its own.

 The prestige issue is real, though, and worth naming.
 LTC and SNF settings are chronically underfunded relative to hospital settings, and the nursing culture in those environments reflects that.
 Staffing ratios are often poor by hospital standards.
 Nurses in SNF settings frequently carry higher patient loads than their hospital counterparts, with less immediate physician and specialist support.
 If you are choosing geriatrics, seeking out hospital geriatric units, acute care for elders (ACE) units, or well-resourced memory care facilities gives you better working conditions than the median LTC environment.